 The generic name for the person entitled to deal with the deceased’s estate is Personal Representative (which can mean either an Executor or an Administrator).

 The Grant of Representation (whether a Grant of Probate or a Grant of Letters of Administration) is what gives the Personal Representative(s) the legal authority to carry out actions on behalf of the deceased.

 - In the case that the deceased owned property or land, probate is required to transfer the ownership of these assets.

 - The deceased has a bank account or shares; the bank, building society or share registrar where their money/shares are held will often require a grant of probate for you to access the accounts.

 - Probate is, however, required only if the bank account contains an amount that is over the threshold set by the bank or building society.
 If the bank account only contains a small amount of money, probate may not be required.

-How do I get Probate?
+How do I get Probate in England?

 Getting a grant of probate can often be a complex process that requires different forms of certifications.
 If you need a grant of probate in England and Wales then Worldwide Lawyers is here to help.
 We offer a range of legal services, including Probate, and other legal matters relating to wills and handling of a deceased estate.
 Call us on 01244 470 339 or email us at firstname.lastname@example.org.